mozilla/remote-settings/docs/target-filters.rst

 evaluated.
 In other words, this is the client information available within filter expressions.

-.. js:data:: environment
+.. js:data:: env

-   The ``environment`` object contains general information about the client.
+   The ``env`` object contains general information about the client.

-.. js:attribute:: environment.version
+.. js:attribute:: env.version

    **Example:** ``'47.0.1'``

    String containing the user's Firefox version.

-.. js:attribute:: environment.channel
+.. js:attribute:: env.channel

    String containing the update channel.
 Valid values include, but are not limited to: